Create a professional CV now!

 Languages

-A 16-year-old’s cover letter is never easy to read.
-It is either a copied short cover letter template with the name scribbled on it or a very worrying image of the chaos and inexperience of a 16-year-old.
-But it doesn’t mean you can’t do this right.
+A typical 16-year-old’s cover letter is either a copied short cover letter template with the name scribbled on it, or a very worrying image of the chaos and inexperience of a teenager.

 The first paragraph of your cover letter should hook them with your most important selling point.
 The middle paragraph should explain two or three additional arguments for why they should hire you, and the last paragraph should explain what you can do for them.

-If you’re 16 and you’re seeking employment, it’s definitely worth making a CV.
-A well-written CV summarizes your previous professional experiences, education and qualifications, as well as abilities, and it helps employers decide whether you’re right for a particular job.
+Yes, if you’re a 16-year old seeking a job, you definitely need a CV.
+A well-written CV summarises your previous professional experiences, education and qualifications, as well as abilities, and it helps employers decide whether you’re right for a particular job.
 It is your chance to gain a recruiter’s interest and qualify for further recruitment steps.

 When writing a CV for a 16-year-old, which can be your first CV, adjust it to a specific role.
 Study the job ad carefully and pull out the most important job requirements.
 Refer to them in your application, including the key terms from the job description.
 If you don’t have significant experience, highlight your education, relevant skills, and extracurricular activities.
 Once your CV is ready, contact a qualified professional or a friend for constructive feedback and helpful CV tips.